 While other children got to listen for reindeer hooves, ours couldn’t hear over their own coughing, wheezing, and nebulizing.
 It seemed like the holidays were filled with asthma triggers – from smoke to cats and mold spores – spreading distress instead of comfort and joy.

-When visiting family and friends over the holidays, don’t be caught unprepared and always carry your asthma kit (controller medications, rescue inhaler, spacer, peak flow meter).
+When visiting family and friends, don’t be caught unprepared and always carry your asthma kit (controller medications, rescue inhaler, spacer, peak flow meter).
 Consider a reliever puff before you arrive and be ready to make a gracious exit if too many asthma triggers abound.
 Better to hit the road before an asthma attack sends you running for the closest ER.

 Call your host/hostess and explain your need for their support to create a memorable and safe holiday.
 Be specific and offer suggestions.
 For example, if they have a cat, ask if the pet can be moved to another part of the home during your visit and if a thorough vacuum of the house is possible.

 Be wary of loved ones who believe they understand protocol and promise to simply “keep the cat out of your room”.
 Animal dander settles deep into bedding, couches and carpets.
 Therefore, packing your own pillow may be one of your best holiday strategies.

 Stay conscious of bunking down in basements or seasonally used campers that are brought back to life when company arrives.
 Not only is that something to avoid during the pandemic, the fun times of “camping out with the cousins” may bring more sneezes and wheezes than giggles.